aldosilva6/headfirstpatterns/StrategyPattern/README.md

 Favor composition over inheritance.

-With inheritance, you make code duplications across subclasses, add behavior to classes that doesn't need, more difficult to maintain, runtime behavior changes are difficult, it's hard to gain knowledge of all part behaviors, changes can unintentionally affect other parts.
+With inheritance, you make code duplications across subclasses, add behavior to classes that doesn't need, more difficult to maintain, runtime behavior changes are difficult, it's hard to gain knowledge of all parto behaviors, changes can unintentionally affect other parts.

 BEFORE